Treelon/ptfs-charts/README.md

 # PTFS Charts
 ## Attributing
 Want to include these charts in your project?
 These charts are licensed under the [CC-BY-SA-4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
 The full text can be viewed at [LICENSE.txt](LICENSE.txt).
-Make sure to provide propper attribution to the PTFS Charts Contributors!
+Make sure to provide propper attribution in your usage!

+Example attribution: "The PTFS Charts are available at https://github.com/Treelon/ptfs-charts, and are licensed under the [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)."

 ## Contributing
 1. Fork this repository by clicking "Fork" at the top right